Transfer Student Admission

 Transfer applicants intending to enroll at Gustavus beginning in the fall sememster are welcome to apply as early as the preceding September or as late as the summer prior to enrollment.
 Admission decisions will be made beginning in December and will continue on a rolling basis through August.
 Fall semester classes at Gustavus typically begin the day after Labor Day.

 Mid-year applicants are welcome to apply as early as September or as late as January.
 Admission decisions will be made beginning in late October and continue on a rolling basis through January.
 Spring semsester courses traditionally begin in the second week of February.

 Students who were admitted to Gustavus within the last academic year but chose to enroll elsewhere are eligible to request for their admission offer be reactivated.
-This saves a student time by not requiring them to complete a new Common Application Transfer Application.
+This saves a student time by not requiring them to complete a new Gustavus Transfer Application.
 However, these students must submit a final high school transcript, college transcript(s) and the Gustavus Transfer Report in order to be considered for admission.
 To request for your admission offer to be reactivated, please contact Tom McHugh.

 Scholarships and Financial Aid